google/pygtrie/README.rst

 dictionary.
 As such, in most circumstances, Trie could be used as a drop-in replacement for a dict.
 Obviously the prefix nature of the data structure is what gives it its strengths.

+The module also contains PrefixSet class which uses a trie to store a set of prefixes such that a key is contained in the set if it or its prefix is stored in the set.

 Features
 --------